sysgears/domain-schema/packages/formik/README.md

   myField = {
     fieldType: FieldTypes.custom,
     component: MyFieldComponent,
-    attrs: {
+    input: {
-      // all props that your component need
+      // all props that your component may need
     }
   }
 ```